nawafalshathri/spaceshootergame/README.md

 open spaceshootergame.pde to start playing!

-# INSTRUCTIONS
+INSTRUCTIONS:

 Control with your mouse, click to fire at incoming ships, and dodge missiles and meteors!

-# DOWNLOAD THE PROCESSING JAVA FRAMEWORK
+ DOWNLOAD THE PROCESSING JAVA FRAMEWORK HERE:

 https://processing.org/